Features

 Hierarchic Layout

-The hierarchic layout style arranges nodes in layers so the majority of edges point in the main layout direction.
-This layout highlights dependencies and relationships between nodes within a diagram.
-Therefore it works well for workflow visualization, process visualization, call-graph visualization, entity-relationship diagrams, biochemical pathways, network management and swimlane diagrams.
+The hierarchic layout style arranges nodes in layers so that most edges point in the main layout direction.
+This layout effectively highlights dependencies and relationships between nodes within a diagram.
+Consequently, it is well-suited for workflow visualization, process visualization, call-graph visualization, entity-relationship diagrams, biochemical pathways, network management, and swimlane diagrams.

 View demo